Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/giant-shark.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-328, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen.
+328, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Dragon of Icespire Peak, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD and the Basic Rules."
 ---
 # [Giant Shark](2-Mechanics/CLI/bestiary/beast/giant-shark.md)
 *Source: Monster Manual p.
-328, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen.
+328, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Dragon of Icespire Peak, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD and the Basic Rules.*

 A giant shark is 30 feet long and normally found in deep oceans.
 Utterly fearless, it preys on anything that crosses its path, including whales and ships.